-Weight Loss Surgery Helps High Blood Pressure Patients
+Weight Loss Surgery Helps High Blood Pressure Patients – Studies

-These findings lead professionals such as John Fernstrom, Ph.D., a professor of psychiatry, neuroscience and pharmacology at the University of Pittsburgh School of Medicine, to believe that weight loss can have a direct relation to the blood pressure of patients.
-Fernstrom is also the director of University of Pittsburgh Medical Center Weight Management Center.
+These findings lead professionals such as John Fernstrom, Ph.D., a professor of psychiatry, neuroscience, and pharmacology at the University of Pittsburgh School of Medicine, to believe that weight loss can have a direct relation to the blood pressure of patients.
+Fernstrom is also the director of the University of Pittsburgh Medical Center Weight Management Center.
 The results of these studies also provide valuable information to the professionals regarding what they can expect for their patients after weight loss surgery.
 This can be positive things for these patients and can mean overall good health.

-The results show that although patients may have had a BMI of 35 still, and considered technically obese, they had a reduced blood pressure due to the overall weight loss.
-This can also lead to a reduced cardiovascular disease risk, stroke risk, and even constant blood pressure related issues.
+The results show that although patients may have had a BMI of 35 still, and considered technically obese, they had reduced blood pressure due to the overall weight loss.
+This can also lead to reduced cardiovascular disease risk, stroke risk, and even constant blood pressure related issues.

 Fernstrom noted that these significant changes in blood pressure could be an excellent indicator of which patients would benefit from weight loss surgery most.
 These problems could be reduced or eliminated with a successful surgery.
 This would mean a reduction or stop of all medications relating to high blood pressure and an overall better health plan for the patients that successfully undergo the surgery.
-When choosing patients that are ideal candidates for the weight loss surgery, professionals may look at the decrease in high blood pressure as a significant advantage of the operation.
+When choosing patients that are ideal candidates for weight loss surgery, professionals may look at the decrease in high blood pressure as a significant advantage of the operation.
 It could be a factor in determining who is a good candidate for the surgery and who is not.